boostcon/cppnow_code_of_conduct/code_of_conduct.md

   expulsion from the conference with no refund.
 Participants asked to stop any harassing behavior are expected to comply immediately.

+Exhibitors, sponsors and/or vendors with booths, demos or other displays are also subject to this Code of Conduct.
+In particular, participants should not use sexualized images, activities, or material.

 Thank you for helping make this a welcoming, friendly event for all.